YITING-HSU/Offensive-posts-classification/README.md

 ## Multilabel classification on offensive social media post with BERT and PyTorch Lightning
-This project uses the Social Bias Inference Corpus (SBIC) to construct a multi-label classifier to detect whether a social media post is offensive and fits into one or more targeted categories.
-BERT and PyTorch Lightning were used to build the model.
+This project utilizes the Social Bias Inference Corpus (SBIC) to develop a multi-label classifier capable of detecting offensive social media posts and categorizing them into one or more targeted categories.
+The model was constructed using BERT and PyTorch Lightning.

 This notebook consists of three main sections:

-- Introduction: The section describes the challenge in the domain-specific area, objectives of the project, the dataset and the evaluation metrics that were chosen to evaluate the results.
+- Introduction: This section outlines the domain-specific challenge, project objectives, dataset, and evaluation metrics used to assess the results.

-- Implementation: This section includes data preprocessing, performance of the baseline model and the classification approach.
+- Implementation: This section details the data preprocessing, the baseline model's performance, and the classification approach.

-- Conclusions: This section evaluates the results of the classifier, the application and contribution of the project, and different alternative approaches.
+- Conclusions: This section evaluates the classifier's outcomes, assesses the project's application and contribution, and explores alternative approaches.

-Social Bias Inference Corpus is shared under under Creative Commons Attribution 4.0 International Public License.
-Under the license, the project can use the data as long as credit is given.
-The corpus is available at http://tinyurl.com/social-bias-frames.
+Social Bias Inference Corpus is licensed under Creative Commons Attribution 4.0 International Public License.
+As long as credit is given, the project can use the data.
+The corpus is accessible at http://tinyurl.com/social-bias-frames.